reecemillsom/http-request-client/README.md

 ## GET, POST, PUT, DELETE, HEAD request

+GET request tries to parse the response to JSON, if this fails it will return the whole response anyways.

 For Request types **get, post, put, delete, head** a handleRequest function should be called which returns a promise result or error.
 The function has 3 params but only one is required.

 Params are: